-h.
-Buildings should be oriented and arranged to shape the space along streets into a pedestrian scale environment and/or to shape shared open spaces.

 i.
-All building façade(s) visible from a public right-ofway or a shared outdoor space shall be treated with the same care and attention in terms of entries, fenestration, and materials.
+Buildings shall be oriented and arranged to shape the space along streets into a pedestrian scale environment and/or to shape shared open spaces.

 j.
+All building façade(s) visible from a public right-ofway or a shared outdoor space shall be treated with the same care and attention and shall have a consistent design in terms of proportions, entries, fenestration, and materials.

+k.
 Corner Lots.
-A building on a corner lot shall indicate a primary entrance either along one of the street-facing façades or on the primary corner as an entrance serving both streets. k.
-Exterior fire exits shall not be located on the front façade of a building.
+A building on a corner lot shall indicate a primary entrance either along one of the street-facing façades or on the primary corner as an entrance serving both streets.

+1. Exterior fire stairs shall not be located on the front façade of a building.

 8.4.8.7.
 Waivers.
-Upon the request of the Applicant and subject to compliance with the Compliance Guidelines, the Site Plan Review Authority may waive the requirements of this Section 8.4.8 General Development Standards, in the interests of design flexibility and overall project quality, and upon a finding of consistency of such variation with the overall purpose and objectives of the MCMOD.]
+Upon the request of the Applicant and subject to compliance with the Compliance Guidelines, the Site Plan Review Authority may waive the requirements of this Section 8.4.8 General Development Standards, in the interests of design flexibility and overall project quality, and upon a finding of consistency of such variation with the overall purpose and objectives of the MCMOD.